prasanth0467/Internship-task-1/README.md

    - Used Excel's "Remove Duplicates" feature to eliminate duplicate records from columns like "title" and "description".

 3. **Standardized Text Values:**
-   - Values in all the columns especially in country column are already standardized.
+   - Values in all the columns especially in "country" column are already standardized.

 4. **Formatted Dates:**
    - Converted "date_added" field to a consistent format (`dd-mm-yyyy`) for uniformity from non uniform format using "format cells" feature.